 I am a Royal Society University Research Fellow and Reader in Biological Physics at the School of Physics and Astronomy, Edinburgh University.

 My research focuses on biological and soft condensed matter physics, using simulations, theory and experiments.
-In particular, I am interested in microbe-environment interactions - how single-celled organisms such as bacteria survive and grow in complex and changing environments.
+In particular, I work on microbe-environment interactions - how single-celled organisms such as bacteria survive and grow in complex and changing environments.
 I am especially interested in how bacterial populations are inhibited by, and evolve resistance to, antibiotics, and how nutrient-cycling microbial ecosystems establish themselves and maintain their function.

 You can find me at:

 Room 2507, James Clerk Maxwell Building

 School of Physics and Astronomy, University of Edinburgh

 Peter Guthrie Tait Road, Edinburgh EH9 3FD, UK